-Your incision is covered in Dermabond, a surgical glue.
+- Your incision is covered with a surgical glue.
 Do not pull it off or pick at it.
-This will come off by itself over a few weeks.
+This will flake and dissipate over a period of 14-30 days.
 There may also be a dry sterile dressing covering your incision.
-If you notice any of the following symptoms of infection, please call the surgeon's office immediately:

-- There is yellow, green, or foul-smelling drainage from the incision. - The incision is red, warm/hot, and swollen. - · You develop a fever over 100 degrees.
+If you notice any of the following symptoms of infection, please call the surgeon's office immediately: - There is yellow, green, or foul-smelling drainage from the incision. - The incision is red, warm/hot, and swollen. - You develop a fever over 100 degrees.